 You may have had a physical exam to check a number of key indicators, including reflexes, coordination and pressure on optic nerves.
 Your doctor or an emergency room doctor may have ordered a diagnostic imaging test, such as an MRI or a CT scan.

 Depending on the size and location of the tumor, diagnostic imaging may provide enough information for a neurosurgeon to remove the tumor.
 If more information is needed, a brain biopsy is done.

 A brain biopsy involves getting a sample of the brain-tumor tissue for a pathologist to examine.
 Biopsies can sometimes be performed by inserting a needle through a small hole.
 Other times, a small part of the skull is surgically removed to obtain a sample of the tumor tissue.

 Tumor samples are taken immediately to the on-site laboratory at the Ivy Center, where they are examined by a neuropathologist.
 The neuropathologist determines whether a tumor is benign or malignant, and – if malignant – at what stage of brain cancer the tumor may be.

-If you are from out of town, and would like to have the Ivy Center review your test results, or for a second opinion, call us at: 1-800-321-1733.
+If you are from out of town, and would like to have the Ivy Center review your test results, or for a second opinion, give us a call.